ntrrgc/dyndns-bot/README.md

     python dyndns.py -v

 **Note:** `-v` tells the bot to show you his screen.
-In order to use it you need to have Xephyr installed.
+In order to use this mode you need to have Xephyr installed.

 Everything is ok?
-Now remove the `-v` and check you still get no error (no output) and a screenshot has been created on the path you wrote in your settings.
+Now remove the `-v` and check you still get no error (no output) and a screenshot has been created on the path you wrote in your settings (you should have two right now).

 #One line command to run the bot